 Finally, another factor that contributes to the limited knowledge of legal measures for system reform stems from the large gap between frontline child welfare workers and decision makers.
-Decisions related to class actions and consent decrees happen at the administrative level, where positions are held by graduate trained social workers, public administrators and policy personnel who may not have direct experience working with children and families 'on the ground.'
-This gap contributes to lack of translation of relevant information and communicative exchanges between frontline workers and policymakers.
-For example, new protocols per the consent decrees are devised and implemented without considering the real concerns and needs of frontline workers and the children and families they serve face.
-Policy planning should involve frontline child welfare workers' experiences and perspectives
+Decisions related to class actions and consent decrees happen at the administrative level, where positions are held by graduate trained social workers, public administrators and policy personnel who may not have direct experience working with children and families 'on the

-[PUBLISHER - THE PRECEDING UNDERLINED TEXT IS FOR THE MARGIN], which can be easily obtained through qualitative interviews and focus groups.
+'Many child welfare workers are not trained as social workers' 'Policy planning should involve frontline child welfare workers' experiences and perspectives' ground'.
+This gap contributes to a lack of translation of relevant information and communicative exchanges between frontline workers and policymakers.
+For example, new protocols per the consent decrees are devised and implemented without considering the real concerns and needs of frontline workers and the children and families they serve.
+Policy planning should involve frontline child welfare workers' experiences and perspectives, which can be easily obtained through qualitative interviews and focus groups.
 Such information should inform and shape, for example, benchmarks and measures outlined in consent decrees.